What is a reverse mortgage?

 Since the money and loan balances move in reverse, it is called a reverse mortgage.

 Eligibility Requirements For Reverse Mortgage

 The most advantageous thing about a reverse mortgage is that there are no overly restrictive requirements.
 These types of loans are easier to qualify for than other financial products such as home equity loan and mortgage refinance.

-Here are the key factors in qualifying for a reverse mortgage in the USA:
+Here are the key factors in qualifying for a reverse mortgage:

 The key eligibility requirement for a reverse mortgage is that the borrower is age 62 or older.
 Since age is counted in whole years, a 69-year-old borrower who will turn 70 within six months of closing is considered 70.
 The advantage here is that older borrowers generally qualify for higher principal limits.